aesopturtle/MyNoSQL/README.md

 The returned object is of a Q.promise type which can be used to perform further operations upon done, error, etc.

+## Database Configuration
+The database configuration is specified in [config.js].

+## Example
+Please take a look at [example.js] for how to call the module.